jeffchiudev/pizza-parlor/README.md

 ## Known Bugs:

-_Currently optimized for desktop browsing.
-Smart device integration will be added soon._
+_Currently only optimized for desktop browsing._

 ## Support and contact details: